 These not only cause water flowing through these types of soils to look dirtier, but can also be a reason to give you pause in choosing them as a drinking water source.
 As with smaller streams, it is always recommended to filter water out of a larger river before drinking.

-Clean Water Option #3
+How to Get Clean Water in the Wild: Option #3

 Alpine lakes and ponds can also be a viable drinking water source in the mountains.
 Of course, the more stagnant the pond looks, the less desirable it is as a water source.
 Stagnant ponds will not only look more opaque than healthy ponds, but they also tend to have more algae growing in and around them.
 These types of ponds, in general, should be avoided.